BUYERS GUIDE - WAGONS MEDIUM

-The 2017 MU-X picked up the latest Isuzu Euro 5 three-litre engine and six-speed manual and automatic transmissions.
-Other improvements were the addition of hill descent control (HDC), a seven-inch display and three USB ports.
+The 2017 MU-X picked up an Australian-market-specific Isuzu Euro V three-litre engine and six-speed manual and automatic transmissions.

-Isuzu Ute made the decision to retain the reliable, proved three-litre four, even though Isuzu has developed twin-turbo 1.9-litre and 2.5-litre engines for Europe that comply with Euro 5.
-Doubtless, it would have been far less expensive to adopt the 2.5-litre 4JK1, rather than developing a Euro 5 version of the three-litre.
+Isuzu Ute made the decision to retain the reliable, proved three-litre four, even though Isuzu has developed twin-turbo 1.9-litre and 2.5-litre engines for Europe that comply with Euro V. Doubtless, it would have been far less expensive to adopt the 2.5-litre 4JK1, rather than developing a Euro V version of the three-litre.

 However, Isuzu Ute Australia execs and the dealer body were determined to continue using the long-serving larger engine that has proved itself in Holden Rodeos, the first Colorado and in Isuzu Utes, MU-Xs and N Series trucks in Australia.

-The Isuzu 4JJ1 diesel has by far the best pedigree in the ute market.
+The Isuzu 4JJ1 diesel has by far the best pedigree in the light commercial market.

-Improvements to pistons, injectors and common-rail supply pump, plus fitment of a variable geometry turbo and larger EGR cooler with bypass valve have seen torque increase by 50Nm, along with a widening of the torque band.
-Although peak torque is still produced at 2000-2200rpm, the previous 380Nm torque peak is available from 1700-3500rpm, greatly increasing engine flexibility.
+Improvements to pistons, injectors and common-rail supply pump, plus fitment of a variable geometry turbo and larger EGR cooler with bypass valve s torque increase by 50Nm, along with a widening of the torque band.
+Although peak torque was still produced at 2000-2200rpm, the previous 380Nm torque peak was available from 1700-3500rpm, greatly increasing engine flexibility.